offbyone/visidata/www/docs.md

 * [CONTRIBUTING.md](/contributing) contains information on how to contribute to VisiData's ongoing development.

 * There are a few VisiData [demo videos](/videos).
-Please leave a note in any of the community spaces if there are any features in particular you want to know about.
+Please post an issue or send an email if there are any features in particular you want to know about.

 ## For developers